 - Suitable for sinks, too, if you want a blended look

 - Comes in at the lower price spectrum of natural stone

 Cons of soapstone countertops

 - Scratches easily and will show stains, which can be sanded out

 - May crack or chip if you aren’t careful when working on it

 - Requires regular sealing and will show stains if not wiped up immediately

 - Develops a patina over time, which you may or may not like

-Of all the types of kitchen countertops, engineered stone is probably the toughest surface on the market. this material is typically 90 percent quartz mixed with pigments and polyester resin, then manufactured under pressure into highly dense slabs.
+Of all the types of kitchen countertops, engineered stone is probably the toughest surface on the market.
+This material is typically 90 percent quartz mixed with pigments and polyester resin, then manufactured under pressure into highly dense slabs.
 Manufacturers such as Caesarstone offer a vast array of looks, including many faux granites as well as the whitest whites, blackest blacks, and some brilliant colors like red and blue.
-Claims that it won’t stain or fade or succumb to high heat make engineered stone the most popular choice for kitchen countertops, edging out granite, despite the fact that the cost starts around $100 per square foot, the same or higher than natural stone.
+Claims that it won’t stain or fade or succumb to high heat make them popular kitchen countertops, edging out granite, despite the fact that the cost is roughly the same or higher than natural stone.

 - Most impervious of all surfaces; resists heat, stains, scratches, bacteria, fading